StefMTP/shopify/Shopify_API.md

 - Sales Channel: This API is relevant to all processes that are done through sales channels, which are apps, websites and online marketplaces, not on Shopify.
 Through this API you can track, create or update checkouts, payments and other resources.
 - Shipping & fullfilment: We already know that an order is a customer's completed request to purchase one or more products from a shop, meaning they have completed the checkout process.
 Every order has a fulfillment resource, which tracks if the items in an order are shipped and received by the customer or not, whether it was cancelled etc. Upon the creation of an order (when a checkout was completed), Shopify decrements the inventory of that variant, but it doesn't yet know which location the item will be fulfilled from (which shop/warehouse the customer will receive the item from), unless the order is placed through Shopify POS.
 Shopify then decrements the inventory level at the location with the lowest ID.
 When the order is actually fulfilled, the fulfillment now includes the fullfillment location id, so Shopify has to check whether it was right with the location it chose to decrement its inventory level.
 If it wasn't, then it raises the inventory level of the assumed location and lowers the level of the correct location.
-- Shopify Payments: holds info on a merchant's Shopify Payments account (current balance, disputes, payouts and transactions).
+- Shopify Payments: Holds info on a merchant's Shopify Payments account (current balance, disputes, payouts and transactions).
-- Store properties: manages a store's configuration (country, currency, province etc.)
+- Store properties: Manages a store's configuration (country, currency, province etc.)
 - Tender Transactions: Tender transactions represent transactions that modify the shop's balance.

 #### API rate limits